shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-ova-change-device-admin-password.md

 <properties
-   pageTitle="Cambiar la contraseña del administrador del dispositivo virtual StorSimple | Microsoft Azure" description="Describe cómo usar el Portal de Azure clásico o la interfaz de usuario web de la matriz virtual de StorSimple para cambiar la contraseña del administrador de dispositivos." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change the StorSimple virtual device admin password | Microsoft Azure" description="Describes how to use either the Azure classic portal or the StorSimple Virtual Array web UI to change the device administrator password." services="storsimple" documentationCenter="NA" authors="alkohli"